vvpreo/vvpreo.github.io/README.md

 - Administration and budget control of the product.
 - Development of business, system, and software architecture of the product, preparation of technical specifications.
 - Search and attraction of developers and other team members for product implementation
-- Implementation of a vector storage for associative search based on user data
 - Preparation of cloud architecture on AWS \+ Terraform, setting up DevOps pipelines.
 - Implementation of face detection and matching service based on open-source solutions.
 F-score ~97%.
-- In progress:
-  - Development of a solution for automatic generation of stories based on user data and instructions.

 ## QRIT (freelance)